Market

 Foreign currency risk

-The Company operates internationally and portion of the business is transacted in several currencies and consequently the Company is exposed to foreign exchange risk through its sales and services in overseas, purchases from overseas suppliers in various foreign currencies and borrowings in foreign currencies.
+The Company operates internationally and portion of the business is transacted in several currencies and consequently the Company is exposed to foreign exchange risk through its sales in overseas, purchases from overseas suppliers in various foreign currencies and borrowings in foreign currencies.

 The Company evaluates exchange rate exposure arising from foreign currency transactions and the Company follows established risk management policies, including the use of derivatives like foreign exchange forward contracts to hedge exposure to foreign currency risk.